prorobot-ai/worker/README.md

 ---

-This testing guide ensures you can verify all functionality of the web crawler application.
+This testing guide ensures you can verify all functionality of the web worker application.
 Let me know if you need further assistance! 🚀